From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Data

-Table \ref{meanout} shows the mean outcomes per period for the whole sample.
-We see that the outcome means are rather stable over time: On average 76\% of mothers work in the labour market and almost all of them are employed.
-They earn an average annual gross income of 33,412 CHF, including other non-working income (like recipients of daily sickness and accident benefits) they have a slightly higher income of 34,210 CHF, and including the indemnities leads to a total average annual gross income of 35,008 CHF.
+Table \ref{meanout} provides the mean outcomes per period for the whole sample and reveals that the outcome means are rather stable over time.
+In period 0, on average 76\% of mothers work in the labour market and almost all of them are employed.
+They earn an average gross annual income of 33,902 CHF, with the largest part (32,353 CHF) stemming from dependent employment.
+Figure \ref{fig:outcomeplots} in the Online Appendix plots the conditional mean of each outcome, which is pooled over the outcome periods, against the running variable (difference between the cut-off date and the birth date of the child) when controlling for baseline covariates.